JoshuaGrams/asctiiroid/README.md

 I've had this idea in the back of my mind for a year or two.
-I attempted it for a past 7DRL but had an unexpectedly bonkers week and didn't only got as far as drawing a basic hex grid.
+I attempted it for a past 7DRL but had an unexpectedly bonkers week and only got as far as drawing a basic hex grid.

 --Josh Grams <josh@qualdan.com>